zesk/build/documentation/source/tools/decorate.md

     decorate green < "$file"
     decorate info Starting to deploy ...

-## Color Mode

-Zesk Build supports customizations of all decoration colors to custom values.
+Zesk Build allows for customizations of all decoration colors to custom values allowing themes to be created.

 {decorate}